wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 Also, phone calls often only work during office hours.
 If you work during those hours and can’t make personal calls, it’s not an option.

-I asked my deaf followers on LinkedIn:
+Rian asked her deaf followers on LinkedIn:

 > “What do you do when the only way to contact a website is by phone, and you *really* need to get in touch?”